ContentMine/quickscrape/README.md

 ![Single URL log output](docs/screenshot_log_single_url.png)

-Then in the `output` directory (because we didn't specify a custom output path) there are several files:
+Then in the `peerj-384` directory there are several files:

 ```
 $ ls output